-- Served as lead spokesperson in collective bargaining negotiations on behalf of public-sector clients
+- Negotiated numerous collective bargaining agreements on behalf of public sector clients

-- Represented public- and private-sector clients in protracted negotiations involving acrimonious employee separations
+- Represented public and private sector clients in protracted negotiations involving employee separations

 - Sharon has given presentations on the Fair Labor Standards Act, employer record keeping and retention, the contingent workforce, conducting investigations in the workplace, vicarious employer liability for unlawful harassment by supervisors, employee handbooks, the hiring and firing process, privacy in the workplace, discipline of teachers and other school personnel, and student discipline.